food2gether/documentation/endpoints/profiles.md

 | `Content-Type`  | `application/json`                 |

 ### Parameters
-When `id` is not provided, a new profile is created.
+When `id` is omitted, a new profile is created.
+In this case all other arguments are required.
 When `id` is provided, the profile with the given ID is updated. \
 The `name` field is ignored when updating a profile.

 | Key           | Type                                          | Required | Description                                |